jamesbray03/Portfolio/projects/content/readmes/2D_Beam_Solver.md

-This program is designed to analyse beams by calculating their displacements under specified boundary conditions and loads.
-It uses FEA in combination with [LML](https://github.com/jamesbray03/Lightweight-Matrix-Library) to calculate results.
+This C program is designed to analyse beams by calculating their displacements under specified boundary conditions and loads.
+It uses FEA in combination with [LML](https://github.com/jamesbray03/Lightweight-Matrix-Library) (my own custom matrix library) to calculate results.

 This solution is for a 2D horizontal beam, where only normal and bending loads and displacements are considered.
+The code splits the beams into multiple elements and uses linear algebra to solve for displacements at each node.